 So how surprising was the XFL’s mass lay-off of their employees?
 Until just a few days ago, XFL business partners were operating under the assumption that the 2021 season was full-steam ahead.
 Head Coaches like DC Defenders Pep Hamilton, were creatively finding workarounds to the current environment, by still communicating with players and staff members, and preparing for year two.
 Team execs like the Dallas Renegades Daryl Johnston were confident that the league was headed for another season.

 XFL employees were paid out through April 12th and for remaining vacation/personal days.
-On Friday morning, There were a few team executives who received larger than normal paychecks.
+On Friday morning, There were a few team executives who received larger than average paychecks.
 An ominous sign that something was awry.
 Execs were told they’d hear more on benefits soon.

 Anyone who was realistic about the XFL’s chances before the COVID-19 pandemic knew that the XFL was going to be fighting an uphill battle to survive.
-The odds were heavily against the league, to begin with.
+The odds were heavily against the league to begin with.
 No one in their wildest dreams or nightmares, as it were, could have foreseen a worldwide pandemic as the reason for the XFL’s potential downfall.

 The time will come when a proper eulogy should be written about what the league was and what it could and might have been.
-Hope will still remain that the world will be a better place so that the XFL can one day return and exist again.
-Hopefully a future exists where it’s a real possibility.
+Hope will remain that the world will be a better place so that the XFL can one day return and exist again.
+Hopefully, a future exists where it’s a real possibility.

 The XFL did so many things right.
 It was an innovative pro sports league.
 Exceptionally well run, fan-friendly and forward-thinking.
 The league just existed at the wrong time.